 Pin the moustache on Glitch

-- Print out this picture of Glitch and stick it on the wall.
+- Print out the picture of Glitch in the template above and stick it on the wall.

 - Either blindfold or get the children to shut their eyes, gently spin them around a few times and then give them Glitch’s moustache to stick on the picture.
 Guide them to the wall and then get them to stick it down.
 You could demonstrate the first go so they know what to do.